jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

   - :ref:`activate the virtual environment<how to activate a virtual environment>`
   - :ref:`upgrade the Python package manager<how to upgrade the Python package manager in a virtual environment>`
   - :ref:`make a requirements file for the needed Python packages<how to write text to a file>`
-  - :ref:`install the packages listed in the requirements file<how to install Python packages in a virtual environment>`
+  - :ref:`install the packages listed in the requirements file<how to install Python packages with uv>`
   - :ref:`run the tests automatically<how to run the tests automatically in a virtual environment>`
   - :ref:`open the test file in the editor from the terminal<how to open the test file in the editor from the terminal>`
   - make the test pass